ambid17/ToDo/README.md

 # ToDo-Web
-To Do : a small task management front end utilizing React and NextJS
+To Do : a small task management app utilizing:
+- front end: React and NextJS
+- back end: Asp.Net Core and Entity Framework Core